ariakoehler/ariakoehler.github.io/_posts/23-03-22-dynamical-systems.md

-developments in the fields of machine learning and numerical optimization, in particular the `autograd` functionality of `torch`, which allows automatic computation of derivatives with respect to the parameters.[@biggs] Those derivatives can then be used to perform backpropagation in order to learn $$\eta^*$$ through iterated approximations $$\eta$$.
+developments in the fields of machine learning and numerical optimization, in particular the `autograd` functionality of `torch`, which allows automatic computation of derivatives with respect to the parameters.[^biggs] Those derivatives can then be used to perform backpropagation in order to learn $$\eta^*$$ through iterated approximations $$\eta$$.